rexcontrols/REXexamples/0304_External_Programs/0304-01_E-mail_Notifications/README.md

 tick x ntick0 = 0.1 x 5 = 0.5

 ## Prerequisites ##
-- RexCore and AdvBlk modules must be installed and running on the target device.
+- *REXYGEN Runtime Core* and AdvBlk modules must be installed and running on the target device.
 - A valid licence for advanced function blocks is required.
 - Configure e-mail settings in the .py file.
 - Copy the .py file to /rex/rexcore on the target device.

 ## Running the example ##
 - The **exec.mdl* file is the project main file.
-- Open it with *RexDraw*, compile and download it to the target device.
+- Open it with *REXYGEN Studio*, compile and download it to the target device.
 - Switch to online mode and watch the algorithm.
 - Enable online monitoring of the EPC block (Target->Watch Selection).
 - Change CNB_TRIGGER to ON.